Ridhaa25/ds_code_challenge/README.md

 ### Set up
 Before Running the various files, please follow the following steps to set up the environment:
-* Use a Python version uses 3.10.0 (Note this was developed on a windows 10 computer)
+* Use a Python version uses 3.10.0 (Note this was developed on a Windows 10 computer)
 * Clone or fork this repository
 * Set up a virtual environment by following the steps below:
 * cd into this directory
 * Run `python -m venv .venv`
-* Activate your environment if not activated by running ` . .\.venv\Scripts\activate`
+* Activate your environment if not activated by running `. .\.venv\Scripts\activate`
-* Once activate add modules by running `pip install -r requirements.txt`
+* Once activated add modules by running `pip install -r requirements.txt`
 * Your environment should now be ready to run the various scripts

 ### Structure of submission
-The script to be executed is labelled according to the headings in the readme file.
+The script to be executed is labeled according to the headings in the readme file.
 Therefore:
 1. Data Extraction --> `1_data_extraction.py`
 2. Data Transformation --> `2_data_transformation.py`
 5. Further Data Transformation --> `5_further_transformation.py`